itsmaxymoo/bc125py/README.md

 and settings, and work with json files.
 The `--csv` flag tells these command to process channels only, and work with csv files.

+**Note:** The CTCSS and DCS values returned by the scanner and added to the json or csv file are not the actual frequency or code.
+They are mapped to integer values which can be found in the [protocol specification](docs/BC125AT_Protocol.pdf) on page 63.

 ### Shell Scripts

 The `shell` subcommand accepts an optional parameter for an input file,